hazelcast/hazelcast-reference-manual/src/EntryProcessor.md

 An entry processor is a good option if you perform bulk processing on an `IMap`.
 Usually, you perform a loop of keys: executing `IMap.get(key)`, mutating the value, and finally putting the entry back in the map using `IMap.put(key,value)`.
 If you perform this process from a client or from a member where the keys do not exist, you effectively perform 2 network hops for each update: the first to retrieve the data and the second to update the mutated value.

-If you are doing the above, you should consider using entry processors.
+If you are doing the process described above, you should consider using entry processors.
 An entry processor executes a read and updates upon the member where the data resides.
 This eliminates the costly network hops described previously.

 ### Performing Fast In-Memory Map Operations

 An entry processor enables fast in-memory operations on your map without you having to worry about locks or concurrency issues.
-It can be applied to a single map entry or to all map entries.
+You can apply it to a single map entry or to all map entries.
 It supports choosing target entries using predicates.
 You do not need any explicit lock on entry: Hazelcast locks the entry, runs the EntryProcessor, and then unlocks the entry.

 Hazelcast sends the entry processor to each cluster member and these members apply it to map entries.
-Therefore, if you add more members, your processing is completed faster.
+Therefore, if you add more members, your processing completes faster.

 #### Using OBJECT In-Memory Format